 Savings Tip: If you have older plumbing in your home, it’s a good idea to have it replaced.
 Lead pipes are potential health hazards, and become weaker with time.
 New plumbing will lower your insurance rates, improve the quality of the water your family uses, and will help increase the overall value of your home.

 Ontario’s weather will put any roof to the test, which is why insurance companies prefer newer roofs over older ones.
-A roof that is 15 years or older not only runs the risk of needing significant repairs, but it also puts the rest of your home at risk for water and wind damage.
+A roof that is 15 years or older not only runs the risk of needing significant repairs, but it also puts the rest of your home at risk for water damage and wind damage.

 The materials used to build your roof can also affect your insurance costs.
 Metal and clay tile tends to last much longer and require less maintenance than asphalt shingle roofing.
 But even with these better materials, age is still a factor for your roof.
 Your insurance company could decide to offer only limited coverage for a roof that is approaching the end of its life cycle.